8 Day Summer Vacation Package Tour of the Best Attractions in Iceland

 After landing at Keflavik International Airport, take the airport transfer through the lava fields of Reykjanes peninsula to the cute little smoky bay of Reykjavik, the northernmost capital in the world.

 After your arrival, multiple opportunities await in the capital.
 Reykjavík is rich in culinary culture and will please you with its variety of restaurants and darling little cafés downtown.
-You can stroll the city streets, investigate the Old Harbor area with its fishing boats and whale watching ships, or see what's playing at a variety of theatres or clubs with live music.
+You can stroll the city streets, investigate the Old Harbor area with its fishing boats and whale watching ships, or see what's playing at various theatres or clubs with live music.

-On this first full day, you will head for Golden Circle, the most famous sightseeing route in Iceland.
+On this first full day, you will head for Golden Circle, Iceland's most famous sightseeing route.
 The route mainly consists of three sights: Þingvellir National Park, Geysir, and Gullfoss waterfall.

 Þingvellir is the home of the first Icelandic democratic parliament, founded over 1000 years ago.
 It stands on the edge of two tectonic plates, linking Europe and America.
 The two mammoths pull apart at each other, forming awe-inspiring clefts and canyons.

 The best-known crack is Silfra, a water-filled crevasse with incredibly clear water.
-If you are in the mood for an adventure, join a snorkelling tour to swim literally between two continents.
-With visibility reaching over 100 metres, Silfra is ranked as the top 3 locations for cold water diving.
+If you are in the mood for an adventure, join a snorkeling tour to swim literally between two continents.
+With visibility reaching over 328 ft (100m), Silfra is ranked as the top 3 locations for cold water diving.

 The third and final stop is the wonderful Gullfoss waterfall, the King of Icelandic waterfalls.
 Glacial water from Langjökull glacier passes through Hvítá, the white river, before rushing down 30 meters in two tiers to the canyon below.
 Clothed in sunlight during the long days of summer, the gorgeous "Golden Waterfall" proves its name worthy.